Find the Right Sensory Swing (2025 Guide)

 • Input: Deep, enveloping pressure; reduces visual input

-• Motion: Gentle sway, some spinning
+• Motion: Gentle sway; some spinning

 • Best for: Overwhelm/shutdown, calm-down corners